Mozambique May 21, May 22, May 26-28, 2023.

 Mozambique immigration VOA

 I tried to apply for an e-visa to Mozambique but was blocked on two issues – I didn’t know the bus registration number and it would not accept my postal code.
 It was not possible to get a Mozambique visa at their embassy in Harare as they insisted that a VOA was the only possibility.
 At Mozambique immigration, I filled out an entrance form.
-Immigration took photos of my Covid vaccinations, passport, Malawi visa and then wanted my accommodation in Malawi.
+Immigration took photos of my COVID-19 vaccinations, passport, and Malawi visa and then wanted my accommodation in Malawi.
 I said that I wasn’t sure if I would make it to Malawi today and had not made a reservation.
 I showed her the name and address of a place I had written down to stay in Blantyre in my notebook.
 She took a photo of the address.
 I filled out the entrance form again.
 Then she wanted my application for my Malawi visa.
 She discarded files on my phone looking for it.
 She tried to connect me to wifi and then Bluetooth for me to send the letter.
 Nothing worked.
 I kept asking why these mattered when I had an approved Malawi visa.
 I filled out a different entrance form that required accommodations, repeating that it was a transit.

 Finally, she gave my passport to her boss, I waited 10 minutes, then had a photo and fingerprints.
 After another 10 minutes my visa was approved, and I paid US$50 for a dual entry visa with a $100 bill.
 My passport was given to the office who affixed the full-page visa in my passport and she gave me change.
 This all took 2 hours.

 I walked about 400 m down the road looking for a bus to Tete, 140 km away, hoping to be able to continue to Blantyre.
 The one bus had been waiting for a few hours and the lone passenger was getting off to find something else.
 Then there were 3 minivan taxis.
 With seats for 18 (4 bench seats with 4 each and two in the front), I bought a kid sitting in the front a beer (70 MM) to trade seats.
 The woman in the middle had an enormous ass and I was still squished against the door.
-I had my big pack between my legs and small pack on my lap.
+I had my big pack between my legs and a small pack on my lap.
 They thankfully moved my pack to the back behind all the seats (the top ended up being all frayed from rubbing against a metal post).
 The back door was kept closed with a rope.
 Three large bags of puffed wheat were on the dash.
 Several cases of pop were around the gear shift.
 I was in the full sun with no escape.
 They finally packed in 18 with some infants.
 Then we picked up a couple with two infants.
-One of their kids was sitting on a young guys lap.
+One of their kids was sitting on a young guy’s lap.
 Stops were frequent to let off passengers and pick up more.
 They were determined to have a completely packed van.
 Each stop was at least 5 minutes as it took so long to unpack people.
 A police check looked at our passports and visas.

 These minivans drive very slowly especially on hills as they are so overloaded.
 Buses passed us.
 We waited behind trucks to pass.
 The road was full of potholes.